ravikiranrao/EEG-Parkinson/README.md

 Exploring EEG-based Affective Analysis \& Detection of Parkinson's Disease
 =================================

-This is the official GitHub repository for the paper "Automated Parkinson’s Disease Detection and Affective Analysis from Emotional EEG Signals".
+This is the official GitHub repository for the paper "Exploring EEG-based Affective Analysis \& Detection of Parkinson's Disease".

 Pre-print version of the paper: [https://arxiv.org/abs/2202.12936](https://arxiv.org/abs/2202.12936)